enzuru/native-comp-elisp-benchmarks/README.md

-# elisp-benchmarks
+# elisp-benchmarks -- submit a PR with your own benchmark results!

 This is a repo of elisp-benchmarks with native compilation run on different CPUs.

-Feel free to submit an org file with your CPU.
+Submit an org file with your benchmark results!

-1. Run `elisp-benchmarks-run` to run the test and create the test results buffer
+1. Run the built-in Emacs `elisp-benchmarks-run` command to run the test and create the test results buffer
 2. Save the buffer as `cpu-name.org` in the `cpu/` folder
 3. Above the test results, Add a "Specs" section with your full CPU name, OS name + major version, and Emacs version (see existing CPU org files for an example)